astorfi/TensorFlow-World/docs/tutorials/3-neural_network/convolutiona_neural_network/convolutional_neural_network.rst

 Summary
 -------

-In this tutorial we train a neural network classifier using convolutional neural networks.
+In this tutorial, we train a neural network classifier using convolutional neural networks.
 MNIST data has been used for simplicity and its wide usage.
 The TensorFlow has been used as the deep learning framework.
 The main goal of this tutorial was to present an easy